-On Saturday 22 and 29 October and Saturday 5 November 2016, between 9am and 12 noon, the Poppy Appeal led by Mike Durnford, will be raising funds in Lower Jamestown through the distribution of various poppy apparel including: wristbands, lapel pins, emblem stickers, badges, bendy rulers, bracelets and standard poppies.
-Uniformed contingents and volunteers will be making their way around Lower Jamestown, operating from a Poppy Appeal gazebo in front of the Canister.
+On Saturday, 28 October, and Saturday 4 and 11 November 2017, the Poppy Appeal, led by Mike Durnford, will be raising funds in lower Jamestown through the distribution of various poppy apparel including: wristbands, lapel pins, emblem stickers, badges, snap rulers, bracelets and standard poppies.
+Uniformed contingents and volunteers will be making their way around lower Jamestown from 9am to 12 noon, operating from a Poppy Appeal gazebo in the Mule Yard.

-Any serving or former members of the HM Armed Forces willing to volunteer their services on any of the above Saturdays can contact Mike Durnford on telephone number: 24724 or e-mail: firstname.lastname@example.org
+Any serving or former members of the HM Armed Forces willing to volunteer their support on any of the above Saturdays can contact Mike Durnford on telephone number: 24724 or e-mail: firstname.lastname@example.org